For grant recipients

 The report should be sent within a year after the end of a grant period.

-It is not necessary to send articles or doctoral dissertations to the Foundation.
-The expenses for personal work grants do not need to be reported in the final report and you do not need to send receipts to the foundation.
+Recipient’s do not need to send the Foundation copies of scientific articles or doctoral dissertations written with the support of the Foundation.
+Personal expenses for working grants do not need to be reported to the Foundation nor do you need to send in copies of invoices or receipts to the Foundation.